 Alongside the funding mentioned, Monkey World relies on the selfless dedication of their volunteers some of which work full time, some weekly and some monthly.
 You can stay up to date with opportunities for getting involved on their website or their Facebook page.

-Stay tuned for my YouTube video coming soon which brings to life some of the amazing encounters you can have with these incredibly fascinating and lovable apes.
+Check out my YouTube video which brings to life some of the amazing encounters you can have with these incredibly fascinating and lovable apes.
 Those of you that saw the Instagram story of my mum and the orangutan will know exactly what I mean!

 Evening dinner recommendation: the prawns at WestBeach restaurant, located right on Bournemouth Pier.